-Like Canadian-trained lawyers, foreign-educated lawyers must also pass their province's bar admissions course and exams.
+Like Canadian-trained lawyers, internationally educated lawyers must also pass their province's bar admissions course or professional training course.
 In Ontario and British Columbia, this means passing the seven-hour barrister and solicitor licensing exams.
-Foreign-educated lawyers are much less likely to pass the Ontario bar exams on their first write than Ontario-educated lawyers (see Table 3).
+Internationally trained lawyers are much less likely to pass the Ontario bar exams on their first write than Ontario-educated lawyers (see Table 3).